RosettaCommons/documentation/rosetta_basics/file_types/resfiles.md

 ```
 10 _ PIKAA W # Allow only Trp at residue 10 in the unlabeled chain
-40 B EMPTY NC A20 NC B47 NC B48 # Disallow canonical residues (EMPTY), and then allow noncanonical types A20, B47, and B48
+40 B PIKAA X[A20]X[B47]X[B48] # Disallow residues except for noncanonical types A20, B47, and B48.
+Note that a PackerPalette must be specified that allows design with residue types A20, B47, and B48.
-40 B EMPTY NC DA20 NC DB47 NC DB48 # Disallow canonical residues (EMPTY), and then allow the D- stereoisomer of the noncanonical types A20, B47, and B48 (these were originally D20, E47, and E48)
+40 B PIKAA X[DA20]X[DB47]X[DB48] # Disallow residues except for the D- stereoisomer of the noncanonical types A20, B47, and B48 (these were originally D20, E47, and E48).
+Noted that the PackerPalette must also allow design with DA20, DB47, and DB48.
 40A Q ALLAA # Residue 40, insertion code A, on chain Q, use any residue type
 ```